SylonZero/Dlog/README.md

 ## Features

 - **Namespace-based Logging**: Organize logs into namespaces with customizable styles.
+- **Source File Display**: Ensure that the source file of the log message displays in the Dev console for easy access.
 - **Global Silence Control**: Easily toggle logging on and off globally—useful for production.
 - **Error Logging**: Separate methods for logging errors, utilizing `console.error` for error reporting.
 - **Customizable Styling**: Define custom styles for log messages to distinguish between namespaces.